 Accidents and Injuries are not just limited to the adults in our lives.
 Each and every day those little ones in our cars are involved in the accident or injury and also need legal representation.
-I’ve been involved with numerous cases where minors have been one of the parties injured or the only party injured.
+I’ve been involved in numerous cases where minors have been one of the parties injured or the only party injured.

-From a legal stand point, the legal process is no different than an adult except for two major differences.
-The first if the Statute of Limitations for a child, and the second is that once a settlement or judgment is reached, a Minor Settlement Hearing has to be scheduled and take place.
+From a legal standpoint, the legal process is no different than an adult except for two major differences.
+The first if the Statute of Limitations for a child and the second is that once a settlement or judgment is reached, a Minor Settlement Hearing has to be scheduled and take place.

 STATUTE OF LIMITATIONS FOR A MINOR PERSONAL INJURY CLAIM

 If your child has a claim that they are asserting in Utah, then the same Statute of Limitations rule applies; essentially they have four years to bring their suit.
 However, the statute of limitations does not begin to run, also called tolling, until the child reaches the age of majority, or eighteen.